ashok-khanna/lisp-notes/README.md

     rectangle-2

-<a id="org5f5b2c1"></a>
+<a id="orgef847d3"></a>

 ## Common Lisp Object System (CLOS)

 Below is an example of creating two classes, one which inherits from the other.
-Courtesy of the [Common Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/clos.html#getters-and-setters-accessor-reader-writer).
+Courtesy of the [Common Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/clos.html).

-    ;; Create class:
+    ;; Define a class:

     (defclass person ()
      ((name